KodyJKing/superhot-mcc/README.md

 ### `install_package.ps1`

 Runs `package.ps1` and installs the mod into the game.
-This is not for end users.
-It's for testing the installation process.
+This script is for testing, not for end users.

 Arguments: